myeong37in/discord_music_bot_proj/README.md

-Discord bot playing audio with given YouTube video link
+Discord bot playing audio with given YouTube video link!

 ### How to use it
  This bot is run in Google Cloud Platform VM.